Mushbobby/Mushbobby/README.md

-if you are reading this heres the languages i know (to an extent) mainly python a decent amount of c++ some c# decent amount of lua
+if you are reading this heres the languages i know (to an extent) are: mainly python, a decent amount of c++, some c# and a decent amount of lua
  - message me on discord if you want to talk
  - discord: @mushbobby